The Atacama Cosmology Telescope: DR6 Power Spectra, Likelihoods and $\Lambda$CDM Parameters: Constraints on the model

 In the set of extensions we consider, we find that allowing the CIB Poisson and clustered SEDs to be different has an order 1$\sigma$ effect on the SZ amplitudes but does not change the preference for negative $\alpha_{\rm SZ}$, as shown in Figure \ref{fig:sz}.
 However, we do not exclude other possible extensions to the foreground model that could mimic the effect of nonzero $\alpha_{\rm SZ}$.
 The figure also shows how allowing the radio sources and SZ to be correlated, using a scale dependent correlation template derived from Agora~\citep{agora}, results in a broadened distribution for $a_{\rm tSZ}$, although no radio-SZ correlation is detected.

-Including the recently-identified CO$\times$CIB and CO$\times$CO terms at a nominal level, as estimated in \cite{Kokron_CO}, results in larger shifts in the SZ amplitudes, but we find this particular template amplitude is not a good fit to the overall data.
-Further investigations of how to model these components as a function of frequency will be valuable.
+\tl{Including the recently-identified CO$\times$CIB and CO$\times$CO terms at a nominal level, as estimated in \cite{Kokron_CO}, results in a non-negligible shift in the radio source amplitude, but we find this particular template amplitude is not a good fit to the overall data.
+Further investigations of how to model these components as a function of frequency will be valuable.}

 We find that the ACT data are well fit when assuming the Galactic dust levels estimated from the \Planck\ 353 and 143~GHz data, described in~\S\ref{subsec:diff_gal}.
 In this model, described in Equation \ref{eq:dust_pw}, we assume fixed power-law scalings in multipole for temperature and polarization, a fixed emissivity index and dust temperature, and impose a Gaussian prior on the amplitudes at 150~GHz.
 We find that allowing the polarized power-law slope index to vary, and adjusting the prior on the amplitudes by refitting the \Planck\ 353-143 data for varying slope, has the effect of shifting the mean values for $n_s$-$\Omega_b h^2$ from ACT-alone by 0.2-0.3$\sigma$, and other parameters by $<0.1\sigma$.
 Removing the Gaussian prior on the amplitude has a similar effect.
 Allowing this additional freedom does not significantly improve the goodness of fit.